 Similarly, software testers should write their test cases from the earlier stage of the software development life cycle, best during the software requirements phase.
 The test manager or a QA manager should collect and prepare the maximum possible documents as per the list below.

 #1) User Requirements Document

-A document which list the business process, user profiles, user environment, interaction with other systems, replacement of existing systems, functional requirements, non functional requirements, licensing and installation requirements, performance requirements, security requirements, usability and concurrent requirements etc.,
+A document which lists the business process, user profiles, user environment, interaction with other systems, replacement of existing systems, functional requirements, non-functional requirements, licensing and installation requirements, performance requirements, security requirements, usability and concurrent requirements etc.,

 #2) Business Use Case Document